kestra-io/examples/README.md

 This repository will:
 1. Help you **get started** with Kestra
 2. Provide examples of how to **use Kestra**
-3. Provide examples of how to **integrate** Kestra with Infrastructure as Code tools, Modern Data Stack products, and public cloud provider services
+3. Provide examples of how to **integrate** Kestra with Infrastructure as Code tools (Terraform, GitHub Actions), Modern Data Stack products, and public cloud provider services
 4. Share **best practices** for managing data workflows across environments so that moving from development to production is as easy as possible without sacrificing security or reliability

 ## Getting started video explaining key concepts

 Link to the video: https://youtu.be/yuV_rgnpXU8

+---

-## How to install Kestra
+# How to install Kestra

 Download the Docker Compose file: